Home > Analyses > Industrials > Lincoln Electric Holdings, Inc.

 Revenue by Segment

-The pie chart displays Lincoln Electric Holdings, Inc.’s revenue distribution by segment for fiscal year 2024, highlighting the company’s primary business drivers.
+The pie chart illustrates Lincoln Electric Holdings, Inc.’s revenue breakdown by segment for fiscal year 2025, highlighting the contribution of each business unit to total sales.

 Key Products & Brands